comprobo20/comprobo20/docs/assignments/warmup_project.md

 #### Visualization

-While not required, I recommend that you choose a visualization strategy that helps you as much as possible.
+While not required, we recommend that you choose a visualization strategy that helps you as much as possible.
 Suggestions are to visualize the goal location using a circle, and to visualize the repulsive and attractive potentials using arrows (where the length of the arrow indicates the magnitude of the influence).

 #### Recording